PRAGUE, DRESDEN & MUNICH

 $2,140 AUD supplement for sole use of a hotel room

-A $1,000 deposit is required per person to confirm your booking on tour.
-This deposit is non-refundable.
+A $2,000 non-refundable deposit is required per person to confirm your booking on tour.

 To secure your place(s) on tour, book online below with “Athena”, our virtual tour consultant.